akiroqw/economic_discord_bot/README.md

 * [Discord.py ] (https://discord py.readthedocs.io/en/latest): library for integration with discord;

 ## Requirement
 * To have Python version 3.11.3 installed (during development we started with version 3.11.3, so we cannot guarantee that earlier versions will work);
-* Create a .env file, fill it with the following data:

 ## Installation
 * Сreate a bot and take a token, along with the client's ID (https://discord.com/developers/applications)